Healthplan Spain

 Conclusion

 Getting your Spanish DNI is the final, essential step in officially becoming a Spanish citizen.
 With the right documents and an appointment, the process is efficient and straightforward.
-Don’t forget to follow up with your Certificate of Concordance to ensure all your records remain valid and synchronised under your new legal identity.
+Once your DNI is issued, don’t forget to follow up with your Certificate of Concordance and update your details with banks, Seguridad Social, the tax office, and healthcare services to ensure all your records remain synchronised under your new legal identity.

 Health Insurance for Residency / Visa Up to29% Off* Get an instant quote *Terms & conditions apply